gjoncas/gjoncas.github.io/pages/Research.markdown

 **Pataphor in Mechanism Design** ([2017](https://github.com/gjoncas/Working-Papers/blob/master/pataphor.pdf))<br>
 Through numerous examples and a notation inspired by commutative diagrams in category theory, this paper clearly defines the notion of pataphor, underscoring common misinterpretations.
 I then use this definition to frame the field of mechanism design as ‘economic pataphorology’.
-I then further generalize this definition to patonymy (cf\. metonymy) and chained pataphors.
+The definition of pataphor is then further generalized to patonymy (cf\. metonymy) and chained pataphors.
 To conclude, I conjecture various rich possibilities for a formal science of ‘pataphysics.

 **Chinese Logic: An Introduction** ([2017](https://github.com/gjoncas/Working-Papers/blob/master/chinese%20logic.pdf))